 There have not been reports of terrorism in the recent history of Japan, but the attacks could happen in public areas, including those frequented by foreigners, so you should be vigilant wherever you find in the world.

-There are no reported scams, except of some drink spiking, after which the victims woke up to find out that large amount of money have been billed to their credit card.
+There are no reported scams, except some drink spiking, after which the victims woke up to find out that a large amount of money has been billed to their credit card.
 So, do not accept drinks or food from strangers and avoid talking to them in bars or at night.

-Kyoto is not a dangerous city for women travelers, since there have not been cases of the sexual assaults against female tourists.
+Kyoto is not a dangerous city for women travelers since there have not been cases of sexual assaults against female tourists.

 So...
 How Safe Is Kyoto Really?

-- Currency - Japan is quite expensive country and it is advisable to always exchange your money in banks, post offices or in some large hotels.
-JP Post Bank ATM machines usually accept foreign cards and the official Japanese currency is the Yen.
+Japan is a quite expensive country and it is advisable to always exchange your money in banks, post offices or some large hotels.
+JP Post Bank ATMs usually accept foreign cards and the official Japanese currency is the Yen.
 You may have difficulty using foreign credit and debit cards so make sure that your card is accepted there before coming to Japan.
 ATMs are available 24 hours a day.
 Cash is preferred in Japan.

-- Airports - There are 98 airports in Japan, but Kyoto does not have its own airport.
+There are 98 airports in Japan, but Kyoto does not have its airport.
 It uses Osaka's two airports.

 Regardless of how healthy and fit you are, a travel insurance policy needs to be part of your travel.

 |Temperature / Month||Jan||Feb||Mar||Apr||May||Jun||Jul||Aug||Sep||Oct||Nov||Dec|